Cruise in the Cook islands, the World's largest marine park

 The archipelago was named after the famous British explorer James Cook.

-During its cruise to the Cook & Society Islands from 5 to 15 March 2022, Aranui 5 will call at the two main Cook Islands.
+During its cruises to the Cook Islands, Aranui 5 will call at the two main Cook Islands.

 A real island paradise in the South Pacific, Aitutaki has it all: gorgeous white sand beaches and a stunning turquoise lagoon surrounded by motus (islets) on the barrier reef.
 Though considered an atoll, it has a significant large area of high land on the north side, providing sweeping views across the lagoon.
 According to legend, the island was settled by Ru, who sailed from Raiatea in the Society Islands in search of new lands and many Aitutakians believe they are descended from this seafaring warrior.
 Today, they are known for their charm, easy going attitude and hospitality.
 Whether relaxing on the beach, snorkelling the crystal clear lagoon in search of colourful tropical fish and corals, or discovering remnants of an ancient past, Aitutaki offers the best of both worlds.